JustDr00py/tdeck-maps/README.md

 ## 🔧 T-Deck Integration

 1. **Generate tiles** using this script
-2. **Copy tiles folder** to your T-Deck's SD card root directory
+2. **Copy tiles folder** to your T-Deck's SD card maps folder and create new folder for maps style. (eg. oms, terrain, satellite)
-3. **Configure Meshtastic** to use offline tiles:
-   - Open Meshtastic app
-   - Go to Settings → Display → Map
-   - Enable "Offline Maps"
-   - Select your tiles directory

 ## ⚠️ Important Notes